What Is Real Cinnamon? Ceylon vs Cassia Guide with Buying Tips

 • Suitable Occasions: Everyday meals, holiday treats

 When purchasing, always check the source and quality.
-Organic and single-origin options are often better for purity and flavor.
+Organic and single-origin options ensure purity and flavor.
+For health reasons, prioritize Ceylon cinnamon due to its significantly lower coumarin levels.

 Cinnamon Powder